"বিষণ্ণতা"(Sadness) by PRONAY PAL

 Thus, darkness falls upon the world, And our story reaches its end.

-· The opening lines depict the incessant noise of motor vehicles, symbolizing the relentless pace of urban life.
+• The poem opens with the relentless noise of motor vehicles, reflecting the ever-hurried rhythm of city life.

 3. Nostalgia and Lost Innocence: